tschuelia/PyPythia/README.md

 ```commandline
 pythia --msa examples/example.phy --raxmlng /path/to/raxml-ng
 ```
 The output will be something like `The predicted difficulty for MSA examples/example.phy is: 0.14.`, telling us that example.phy is an easy dataset.
 In fact, this dataset exhibits a single likelihood peak.
+*Note that Pythia can also handle FASTA input files, see section Input Data below.*

 The following options are available:
 ```commandline